 Parents, are you doing that?
 Some don't.
 They smother their children.
 They cling to their children.
 They draw security from their children.
-They forget the "TP" principle.
+They forget the "TPT" principle.

-1. The parent-child relationship is temporary.
-But...

-2. The husband-wife relationship is permanent.
+- 1. The parent-child relationship is temporary.
+But... - 2.
+The husband-wife relationship is permanent.
+So parents have children and are given a temporary responsibility to raise those children to adulthood.
+Then those children often marry and enter a relationship that is till death do us part, a permanent relationship.
+And this permanent relationship often produces children, and another temporary relationship.
+Hence, the TPT principle.
 That's God's design, and it goes all the way back to creation.